B-1 Visitors for "Business" (and Visa Waiver)

 - The temporary business visitor has not accepted such payment or expenses from more than five institutions or organizations over the last six months.

-- The WVU host must notify the WVU Export Control Office at least two weeks in advance of the B-1 visit, so the ECO can determine if the temporary business visitor is on a federal restricted party list, associated with a restricted entity, or if there are other export control concerns related to the visit.
+The WVU host must complete the International Visitor Registration Form at least two weeks in advance of the B-1 visit, so the Export Control Office can determine if the temporary business visitor is on a federal restricted party list, associated with a restricted entity, or if there are other export control concerns related to the visit.